 It’s one thing finding your perfect host, contacting them, getting accepted and then being on your way.
 But it’s another thing entirely once you are actually there with them!
 You’ve read all about them, googled them, stalked their Facebook, but really, they don’t know too much about you.
-It’s time to put your charming coat on, show them why you were worth their time, and let the rest of us know (hello, we know you are updating social media every day) just how amazing it is being a guest and a volunteer.
+It’s time to put your charming coat on, show them why you are worth their time, and let the rest of us know (hello, we know you are updating social media every day) just how amazing it is being a guest and a volunteer.
 And here’s how:

 1. A Good Guest Comes Prepared